Thamsar Pass: Trekking and Adventure tourism

 Thamsar Pass is a recognized moderate to difficult trek of around 20 kilometers from Rajgundha to Thamsar Pass and further 15 kilometers towards Bara Bhangal.
-Route includes starting from Billing or Bir, moving through mountain villages such as Rajgundha(2500m), and temporary settlements Palachak(2700), Johdi Waterfall (3000m), Panhartu (3500m), Bhedpal (4000m) and crossing Thamsar Pass (4750m) before descending into Bara Bhangal (2500m) via Marhi (4000m).
+Route includes starting from Billing or Bir, moving through mountain villages such as Rajgundha(2550m), and temporary settlements Palachak(2700), Johdi Waterfall (3070m), Panhartu (3600m), Bhedpal (4100m) and crossing Thamsar Pass (4750m) before descending into Bara Bhangal (2500m) via Marhi (4000m).
 Trek duration varies from 2–5 days, offering views of two glacial lakes, Chhoti Thamsar (Barot valley side) and Badi Thamsar (Bara Bhanghal side) lakes along with five other large and small glacial lakes in the vicinity, alpine meadows, and Himalayan peaks of around 5000 meters.

 Flora and Fauna

 The region features diverse vegetation zones—from lower-elevation deodar, oak, and rhododendron forests to high-altitude alpine meadows and herbaceous plants.
 Wildlife includes species such as Himalayan Tahr and musk deer, with occasional sightings of Himalayan Black bears, and Brown bears, and high-altitude birds.
+In a first, snow leopard has been reported as the photographic evidence of the elusive and endangered snow leopard (Panthera uncia), has been recorded in the Dhauladhar Wildlife Sanctuary through a camera trap.